tiepdotme/loudas.com-website/contact.md

 ## About Paul
 Here’s a wee bit about me.

 Firstly about the name TerminalAddict.
 Many moons ago I was in a chat room (#musb on freednode) chatting with a bloke called DragonMage.
-DragonMage is a member of [Mandrivausers.org](http://mandrivausers.org){: target="_blank"}
+DragonMage is a member of [Mandrivausers.org](http://mandrivausers.org){: target="_blank" data-toggle="tooltip" data-placement="bottom" data-original-title="Mandriva Users"}

 Well I was helping some people with Mandrake (or some other distro, I can’t remember) and all my help was telling them to open a command line interface (CLI) which is also called a terminal, so soon enough DragonMage started saying I was addicted to the terminal.